wildfish/django-dashboards/docs/dashboards/howto/menus.rst

 To display the menu in your site, call the ``{% dashboard_menus %}`` templatetag within the html file, then loop through the ``sections`` variable to render the menu.

-Wildcoeus does not provide any HTML for a menu out the box as it is assumed you want to control how it looks and feels yourself.
+django-dashboards does not provide any HTML for a menu out the box as it is assumed you want to control how it looks and feels yourself.
 An example of how this could look is::

     // menu.html
-    {% load wildcoeus %}
+    {% load dashboards %}

     <div class="menu">
         {% dashboard_menus %}